-- techniques.

-Build and put into practice several tree algorithms, such as the binary tree, BST, - and AVL tree. - CO4 Apply several hashing methods and priority queues and analyze their performance.
+- CO2 Implement the applications of Stack & Queue and analyze the various sorting techniques. - CO3 Build and put into practice several tree algorithms, such as the binary tree, BST, and AVL tree. - CO4 Apply several hashing methods and priority queues and analyze their performance.